Honey Mustard Glazed Ham (Gluten-Free)

 I’m not the biggest turkey fan at the holidays, so sometimes it’s great to have a ham recipe or another great main dish to put on the table.
 And today’s is my family’s favorite!

-This gorgeously glazed ham is a stunner worthy of Easter, Thanksgiving, Christmas, or holiday meals of any kind.
+This gorgeously glazed ham is a stunner worthy of your gluten-free Easter menu, but we love it for Thanksgiving, Christmas, or holiday meals of any kind.
 Our homemade gluten-free ham glaze recipe is sweet and tangy, which balances nicely with the smoky, salty flavors of the ham.

 I prefer my ham glaze without spices, since I find cinnamon, cloves, or ginger to compete with the flavors I’m looking for in a ham.
 (Plus, they can interfere more when I’m using leftovers.)